-The mission of the First Generation club is to develop a sense of community and camaraderie between students who are first-generation college students navigating college life.
-It is a student-led organization dedicated to helping not only students who are the first in their family to go to college but also students who are Undocumented, DACA, International, and all people who identify with any aspect of the first-generation experience.
-At meetings, the club spends time getting to know one another, discusses volunteer opportunities in our community, and provides a weekly scholarship opportunity that members can explore.
+The mission of the First Generation club is to develop a sense of community and camaraderie between first-generation college students navigating college life.
+It is a student-led organization dedicated to helping not only students who are the first in their families to go to college but also undocumented students, DACA students, international students, and all people who identify with any aspect of the first-generation experience.
+At meetings, the club gets to know one another, discusses volunteer opportunities in our community, and provides a weekly scholarship opportunity that members can explore.

 The WAVE is a student-run radio station at Carthage.
-Its members participate in marketing and advertisement, outreaching to local musicians, and training in on-air broadcasting.
+Its members participate in marketing and advertisement, outreach to local musicians, and training in on-air broadcasting.
 WAVE members attend conferences in New York City and Chicago, speak on panels, and DJ for multiple Carthage events.
-Meetings consist of brainstorming podcasts, talk shows, and music events, as well as scheduling radio hours and teaching the mechanics behind online radio.
+Meetings include brainstorming podcasts, talk shows, and music events, scheduling radio hours, and teaching the mechanics behind online radio.
 WAVE Radio’s main purpose is to provide a platform for student voices to be heard, as well as support local musicians.

-“The club has done a ton of fun events such as collaborating with the Black Student Union at UW-Parkside to go roller skating, hosting food events like the Taste of Africa, and focusing on expressing our creativity through our Halloween Sip & Paint,” said club president Asmau Diallo ’21.
+“The club has done a ton of fun events such as collaborating with the Black Student Union at UW-Parkside to go roller skating, hosting food events like the Taste of Africa, and focusing on expressing our creativity through our Halloween Sip & Paint.” —Asmau Diallo ’21

 For students looking to get active and participate in sports in an alternative way on campus, Carthage Club Hockey may be the answer.
 The club is a co-ed team that accepts anyone at any level of experience in ice hockey.
 Players wear full gear and participate at the second-highest level in a Kenosha Adult League!
 Plus, Carthage Club Hockey has the longest season out of all sports at Carthage, making it a fun way to exercise for most of the school year.

 Circle K is an international organization dedicated to providing service, leadership, and fellowship opportunities.
-In the collegiate branch of the Kiwanis International family, CKI members leave college with real-life networking and advocating skills, and service leadership.
+In the collegiate branch of the Kiwanis International family, CKI members leave college with real-life networking and advocating skills and service leadership.
 At meetings, you’ll do group bonding activities, offer upcoming service opportunities, and do smaller in-service projects.
-Circle K is always open to new ideas and service opportunities to better serve the Carthage campus and Kenosha area.
+Circle K is always open to new ideas and service opportunities to serve the Carthage campus and Kenosha area better.

-“We are always looking for new members with enthusiasm and new ideas for providing services to others,” said club president Shannon Gegare ’22.
-“Some of my favorite events that we do include volunteering annually at the Wisconsin marathon that takes place here in Kenosha, holding frequent beach clean-ups, and attending district-wide events and conferences.”
+“Some of my favorite events include volunteering annually at the Wisconsin marathon that takes place here in Kenosha, holding frequent beach clean-ups, and attending district-wide events and conferences.” — Shannon Gegare ’22

 Blitz also has a strong spirit for frisbee golf!
 Email the Blitz team at firstname.lastname@example.org if you’re interested in some weekend tossing.